Facts on Homelessness

 Latest Data

-• Homelessness increased nationally by 0.2 percent between 2019 and 2020, accounted for by a 7 percent increase in unsheltered individuals experiencing homelessness and a decrease in sheltered individuals experiencing homelessness.
+• Homelessness increased nationally by less than 12 percent (an additional 70,642 people) between 2022 and 2023, accounted for by a 10 percent increase (an additional 22,778 people) in unsheltered individuals experiencing homelessness and a 14 percent increase (an additional 47,864 people) in sheltered individuals experiencing homelessness.

-• Seventy percent of people experiencing homelessness were adults in households without children.
-The remaining 30 percent of people experiencing homelessness did so as part of a family.
+• Seventy-one percent of people experiencing homelessness were adults in households without children.
+The remaining 29 percent of people experiencing homelessness did so as part of a family with at least one adult and one child under 18 years of age, and most people in families were sheltered.

-Nearly 96,000 individuals experiencing homelessness on a single night in January 2010 had chronic patterns of homelessness.
+Nearly 30 percent of individuals experiencing homelessness in 2020 had chronic patterns of homelessness.

 • Chronic homelessness among individuals increased by 15 percent between 2019 and 2020 but is 8 percent lower since 2007.
 However, 2020 had the highest recorded number of chronically homeless individuals since 2008.